 How to make Gluten Free Pumpkin Waffles

 - Beat the eggs: In a large bowl, beat the eggs then whisk in the pumpkin, nut or seed butter and coconut sugar.
 Pour in the milk, apple cider vinegar and vanilla and mix until smooth.
-For extra fluffy waffles, separate the egg whites and whip until stiff peaks then fold into the batter after you add the baking powder.

 - Add the dry ingredients: Slowly add almond flour, tapioca flour, coconut flour, pumpkin spice, cinnamon, and baking powder and stir until the batter is combined.
 The batter should be somewhat thick.
 Allow the batter to rest for 3-5 minutes – this helps the batter thicken up.